-We assisted more than 100 citizen groups and 19 affected communities to file a historic complaint against the International Finance Corporation for fueling global warming, environmental contamination and other adverse impacts on communities’ health and livelihoods through its indirect investments in the Philippines coal industry.
-This was the first climate change-related complaint received by its independent watchdog, the Compliance Advisor Ombudsman (CAO), which conducted a compliance investigation that found that IFC’s investments in RCBC had indeed violated its environmental and social Sustainability Policy.
-On April 7, 2022, the IFC board approved an action plan to implement the CAO recommendations.
+We assisted more than 100 citizen groups and 19 affected communities to file a historic complaint against IFC for fueling global warming, environmental contamination and other adverse impacts on communities’ health and livelihoods through its indirect investments in the Philippines coal industry.
+This was the first climate change-related complaint received by IFC’s independent watchdog, the Compliance Advisor Ombudsman (CAO), In response, the CAO conducted a compliance investigation that found that IFC’s investments in RCBC had indeed violated its environmental and social Sustainability Policy.

-The CAO recommended that IFC take steps to ensure instances of harm raised by affected communities are assessed and remediated in line with the IFC Performance Standards, and that IFC contribute to remedial solutions as appropriate.
-CAO also recommended that IFC evaluate and mitigate the climate impacts of the coal plants and institute systemic reforms to ensure it does not contribute to similar harms in the future.
+In its investigation report, the CAO recommended that IFC take steps to ensure that instances of harm raised by affected communities are assessed and remediated in line with the IFC Performance Standards, and that IFC contribute to remedial solutions as appropriate.
+The CAO also recommended that IFC evaluate and mitigate the climate impacts of the coal plants and institute systemic reforms to ensure it does not contribute to similar harms in the future.
+In April 2022, the IFC board approved an action plan meant to address the CAO recommendations.

 This complaint is an example of how communities around the world can strategically utilize accountability mechanisms like the Compliance Advisor Ombudsman to advance the movement for climate justice.

 Subscribe to our mailing list to stay up to date with this and other cases.